mvllow/modes.nvim/readme.md

 > Currently in alpha.
 Many things are broken.

-Highlights UI elements based on the current mode.
+Highlight UI elements based on current mode.
 Inspired by the recent addition of vim mode in Xcode-beta.

-## Install
+## Usage

 ```lua
 use({